jeb2239/PongNet/README.md

 ```

 I have only tested building and developing this project on ubuntu 20.04.
-Would like to see if it could run on windows.
+Would like to see if it could run on windows natively.

 This has been developed using the clang compiler version 10
 using C++20